Volume 68, Issue 6

 • Greer Memorial Hospital was designated a baby-friendly birth facility by Baby-Friendly USA.

-• GHS Cancer Institute achieved a landmark 1,000th stem cell transplant.
+• Prisma Health Cancer Institute achieved a landmark 1,000th stem cell transplant.

 • Our Cerebrovascular & Stroke Center earned The Joint Commission’s Gold Seal of Approval and American Heart Association/American Stroke Association’s recognition for Advanced Certification for Comprehensive Stroke Centers.

-• GHS received the 2018 Gage Award in recognition of population health activities that improve care delivery, access and value while improving health outcomes.
+• Prisma Health received the 2018 Gage Award in recognition of population health activities that improve care delivery, access and value while improving health outcomes.